The course is divided into two broad sections:

 Who Should Attend?

-The material should be of interest to a broad audience including: plant managers, operation managers, technical managers, metallurgists, engineers and researchers, engineering geologists, processing managers, and materials managers.
-It is also of value to students as well as research and academic personnel of universities.
-The course can also benefit service providers, suppliers to the mining industry, and technologists.
+The course is aimed at plant managers, operation managers, technical managers, metallurgists, engineers and researchers, engineering geologists, processing managers, and materials managers.
+It can also benefit service providers, suppliers to the mining industry, and technologists.
+The course is also of value to students as well as research and academic personnel of universities.

 Instruction will take place from 9:00AM to 5:00PM each day, with a lunch break from 12:00PM to 1:00PM and coffee breaks in mid-morning and mid-afternoon.

 The last 20-30 minutes of the day will be devoted to a discussion and questions that may arise during the lecture.